ruby/www.ruby-lang.org/en/news/_posts/2015-12-25-ruby-2-3-0-released.md

 [RubyVM::InstructionSequence#to_binary and .load_from_binary](https://bugs.ruby-lang.org/issues/11788) are introduced as experimental feature.
 With these features, we can make a ISeq (bytecode) pre-compilation system.

-Ruby 2.3 includes many performance tuning fixes.
-For example,
-[reconsider method entry data structure](https://bugs.ruby-lang.org/issues/11278), [introducing new table data structure](https://bugs.ruby-lang.org/issues/11420), [optimize Proc#call](https://bugs.ruby-lang.org/issues/11569),
+It also includes many performance improvements for example, [reconsider method entry data structure](https://bugs.ruby-lang.org/issues/11278), [introducing new table data structure](https://bugs.ruby-lang.org/issues/11420), [optimize Proc#call](https://bugs.ruby-lang.org/issues/11569),